krober10nd/SeismicMesh/docs/source/usrman/install.rst

 * CGAL >= 5.0
 .. warning ::
     Be aware that apt-get does not install the necessary version >=5.0 of CGAL.
 It is strongly recommended to build CGAL manually by source using Cmake instead.
-Please follow these instructions https://doc.cgal.org/latest/Manual/installation.html
+Please follow these instructions https://doc.cgal.org/latest/Manual/installation.html [WJP: make clear need to compile the Release version not header only following the linked instructions]

 * Boost > 1.4.8